whitestone-no/SegnoSharp/docs/extending/dashboard.rst

 As each box is rendered as a ``DynamicComponent`` which also allows for dependency injection, so use ``@inject`` to inject services into your box.

 SegnoSharp uses per page/component interactivity, so you can use ``@rendermode InteractiveServer`` to include interactivity in your box.

+You can also use ``<AuthorizeView>`` in your boxes to restrict access to your box, or to make parts of your box restricted.